MostAwesomeDude/construct/docs/meta.rst

 >>> st.build(dict(items=[1,2,3,4,5]))
 b'\x05\x01\x02\x03\x04\x05'

 Incidentally, when the count field is directly before the items field you can also use PrefixedArray.
-However in some protocols these fields are separate and the other approach is good:
+However in some protocols these fields are separate.

 >>> PrefixedArray(Byte, Byte).build([1,2,3])
 b'\x03\x01\x02\x03'